pkdevaraj/Presentations/Chef_Analytics.md

 - Rules: Chef Analytics includes a powerful rules processing system that allows notifications to be generated based on observed events in the data stream, such as:

-Cookbook uploads
+Cookbook uploads.

-Modifications to environments
+Modifications to environments.

-Machines on which chef-client runs have failed
+Machines on which chef-client runs have failed.

-Machines on which audit-mode runs have failed
+Machines on which audit-mode runs have failed.

-Resources that were updated as a result of a chef-client run
+Resources that were updated as a result of a chef-client run.

 Notifications may be sent to any email address, a chat service like HipChat or Slack, or to a webhook-based service for generic intergrations.